 Termination of Pregnancy (TOP)

 Women of all ages have the right to an abortion and should never be denied the service because of their age.
-It is, however, advisable to be accompanied by a trusted adult (a parent, aunt or teacher) for support if you are under 18.
+It's, however, advisable to be accompanied by a trusted adult (a parent, aunt or teacher) for support if you are under 18.

-If you are considering going for an abortion, speak to a medical practitioner about the safest methods available to you.
+If you're considering going for an abortion, speak to a medical practitioner about the safest methods available to you.

 Surgical abortions involve a nurse (up to 12 weeks of pregnancy) or a doctor (from 12 to 20 weeks) conducting a same-day procedure in a clinic or hospital.